vcsaturninus/tracy/README.md

    you might like: the addresses of the functions are printed, but not the names.
 The names can be obtained with some extra work, though.

-Using `tracy` no the other hand has the following advantages:
+Using `tracy` on the other hand has the following advantages:
  * no extra linker or compiler flags are necessary
  * the output is more informative, showing the function names
  * it is not compiler or platform specific and can be used anywhere

 But it has some significant drawbacks as well:
- * it requires more manual work and function must be explicitly decorated to make `tracy` aware of them.
-That is to say, given functions `a`, `b`, and `c`, if `a` calls `b` and `b` calls `c` but only `c` is decorated, then as far as `tracy` knows the only `c` is on the call stack.
+ * it requires more manual work and functions must be explicitly decorated to make `tracy` aware of them.
+That is to say, given functions `a`, `b`, and `c`, if `a` calls `b` and `b` calls `c` but only `c` is decorated, then as far as `tracy` knows only `c` is ever on the call stack.

 These disadvantages might not be as significant as you might think:
  * for one thing, perhaps you're _interested_ in figuring out if one